A Day at the Office¶

 open → assigned → in_progress → review → complete

 Nothing moves without Engelbot.
-No status change is manual.
 Every transition is a ledger write, permanently auditable.

 11:45 — They Stop Work¶